 The development team should be like a well-oiled machine, and it can’t stop.
 If it will stop, then you have failed in the area of planning.
 And it would be a very expensive failure as well because as we all know, engineers are the most expensive part of the product development process.

 Product management is all about data.
 The future of the product should always have its foundation in a set of data that is related to it.
 Of course, different metrics are important for different products.
 For example, you won’t be really interested in metrics like monthly churn or onboarding adoption when you’re responsible for a small B2B platform.
 On the other hand, it might be your daily bread while working on a B2C software used by thousands of users.

 In the section about planning, I have used the word “intuition”, and I believe it’s important to say that it’s not always possible to make a decision based on real data.
 Sometimes you will be forced to make a bet, based on your intuition, knowledge, or past experience.
 Still, data-oriented tools like Business Intelligence platforms, or even marketing tools like Google Analytics should be your best friends when it comes to managing your product.
-Such data will give you invaluable insight into what’s most important to you: the actual usage of your product.
+Such tools are widely used by marketing agencies, including web3 marketing agencies, because they provide valuable insights and metrics that allow you to understand user behavior, track key performance indicators, and optimize your marketing strategies.
+But most importantly here, it will give you invaluable insight into what’s essential to you: the actual usage of your product.

 Make it your daily habit.
 Work with data, analyze data, and compare data – when you learn to effectively work with data, and analyze your business decisions based on the data, you will make a very important step in the direction of successful product management.